3gpp-chatbox/backend/processed_data/registration_analysis.md

   "to_element": "AMF",
   "from_state": "5GMM-NULL",
   "to_state": "5GMM-REGISTERING",
-  "trigger": "UE attempts network access", "condition": "UE must be in coverage area", "timing": "Initial step of registration"
+  "trigger": "User turns on device and attempts network access", "condition": "UE must be in coverage area", "timing": "Initial step of registration"
 }